Pantoprazole: 7 things you should know

-How it works
+1. How it works

 - Pantoprazole works by irreversibly blocking the actions of an enzyme responsible for acid production, called H+/K+ ATPase (also known as the gastric proton pump).
 The proton pump is located in the parietal cells of the stomach wall.
 Both baseline gastric acid secretion and stimulated gastric acid secretion are decreased in a dose-related manner (higher dosages cause a more pronounced decrease in stomach acid).
 Decreasing the production of stomach acid allows damaged tissue in the esophagus, stomach, and duodenum to heal.

 - Pantoprazole belongs to the class of medicines known as proton pump inhibitors (PPIs).